oregonjim/leetv/README.md

   created automatically the first time you ran leetv.
 While you can leave slots blank, you should not delete them.
 Each schedule file must have all 48 slots present.)

-  A special case is the series named ```MovieNight``` (by default - this can be changed in ```settings.ini```).
-If you specify this name for the series, leetv will keep track of all the videos played (in ```~/.leetv/config/movies.ini```) and never play the same movie twice.
-I use this to play a random movie from my collection a couple of times a week - and I don't want to see the same movie again unless I delete it from ```movies.ini``` (or delete the movies.ini file altogether).
-Nothing says that the ```MovieNight``` list has to contain movies - you can use it for any collection of videos, including a normal TV series.
-The only difference is that with a 'regular' series, if random order is chosen, there is the possibility of choosing an episode that has been played in the past.
-I rarely use 'normal' random mode except perhaps for cartoons and collections of unrelated videos.
 - - -

   OK, there is only one more task to do before you can start enjoying your TV station!